SeLite/SeLite.github.io/BootstrapLoader.md

 See also [JavascriptEssential](JavascriptEssential) > [Function intercepts](JavascriptEssential#function-intercepts).

 ## Adding/modifying the Selenese (commands/getters etc.) ##
-If you introduce or modify any Selenese command/getter - _Selenium.prototype.doXXX, Selenium.prototype.getXXX_ or _Selenium.prototype.isXXX_, then those will be available to your test commands/case/test suite only **after** you run any Selenese command first. <!-- TODO don't know why -->
+If you introduce or modify any Selenese commands/getters - i.e. <code>Selenium.prototype.do<em>Xyz</em>, Selenium.prototype.get<em>Xyz</em></code> or <code>Selenium.prototype.is<em>Xyz</em></code> - then those will be available to your test commands/case/test suite only **after** you run any Selenese command first. <!-- TODO don't know why -->

 ## Switching between files ##
-If you remove a filename from _bootstrapCoreExtensions_ (or you switch to a different default set or a test suite with a different set associated with it), Bootstrap can't 'unload' a file that it has loaded already.
+If you remove a filename from `bootstrapCoreExtensions` (or you switch to a different default set or a test suite with a different set associated with it), Bootstrap can't 'unload' a file that it has loaded already.
 If you change that option later and you add the filename back, it won't re-run the file, unless its timestamp has changed.

 ## Dependencies between files ##
 Bootstrap initiates extensions after any Selenium Core extensions loaded as Firefox add-ons (whether they use [ExtensionSequencer](ExtensionSequencer) or not).